 Whether you do full planning, partial planning or wedding management, you should have a preferred vendor list so you can quickly and easily refer your favorite vendors!
 You can have lists with your favorite venues, photographers, florists, bridal shops, and more.

 For your full-service or partial planning clients, this may look like an Google sheets doc that itemizes out different costs and specifics for your favorite vendors that you can quickly refer to when sourcing options for your clients to choose from based on their budget, aesthetic or personality.
-For your wedding management clients however, this may look more like a hidden link on your website listing out your favorites by vendor type that clients can refer to throughout the planning process when selecting their vendors.
+For your wedding management clients however, this may look more like a PDF or hidden link on your website listing out your favorites by vendor type that clients can refer to throughout the planning process when selecting their vendors.

 12. Rental List